tigran25/rails-react-webpacker-boilerplate/README.md

 ## Run the app locally

-To run the app locally, *Ruby 2.4.1* should be installed, and a *PostgreSQL 9.4.4* server should be running.
-Then you should be able to install the dependencies by running
+After you got pre-requisites installed you should be able to install the dependencies by running
 ```
 bundle install
 yarn --frozen-lockfile